hannotify/hanno.codes/_drafts/java-24-rolls-out-today.md

 So this new capability can be enabled only when building a JDK.
 This also means that any `jlink` invocation that wants to make use of it doesn't need any additional options — it can remain exactly the same.
 From Java 24 on, `jlink` will use JMOD files if it can find them on the module path.
-It will consume modules from the run-time image of which it is part only if the module `java.base` is not found on the module path.
+It will consume modules from the run-time image only if the module `java.base` is not found on the module path.
 Any other modules must still be specified to `jlink` via the `--module-path` option.

 ##### Not enabled by default

-This feature is currently not enabled by default, so the default JDKk build configuration will remain as it is today.
+This feature is currently not enabled by default, so the default JDK build configuration will remain as it is today.
-The resulting JDK will contain JMOD files and its `jlink` tool will not be able to operate without them.
+The resulting JDK will contain JMOD files like before and its `jlink` tool will not be able to operate without them.
 Whether the JDK build that you get from your preferred vendor contains this feature is up to that vendor.
-The JEP states that the feature may however be enabled by default in a future release.
+Note that the JEP also states that the feature may be enabled by default in a future release.

 ##### More Information